 Many people cannot remember what it feels like to be hungry and that’s a shame.
-At times, it’s actually good to feel a little hungry while keeping your water intake high.
+It’s actually good to feel a little hungry while keeping your water intake high.
 The feeling of hunger tells you that your body has processed and digested your last meal, and you gain the skill of being in tune with your body.
-With food accessible to many throughout any day, hunger is something that many have forgotten to experience, and the fact that some eat too much food too often, contributes to excessive stress on the body’s organs due to overeating.
+With food accessible all day, hunger is something that many have forgotten to experience, and this contributes to excessive stress on the body’s organs due to overeating.

 When you eat, serotonin - a chemical in your brain, is increased which elevates your mood by making you feel more calm, secure, happy.
 This would be OK if stopped there, but because you feel so relaxed and comfortable after eating, additional treat foods that contain sugar, trans fats or are high in processed carbohydrates, are often turned to.
 Further, the desire to consume these treat foods can very much be due to the learned habit of snacking when relaxing.